Our annual growth and yield monitoring programme has progressed well in 2021-2022 with the following activities

 - Physical yield reconciliation of all major completed Harvest Units.

 - Re-casting of the company’s extensive set of physical and financial yield tables based on the latest available inventory, PSP, and reconciliation data.

 - An annual revision of the company’s 10-year physical and financial harvest plan using Remsoft’s Woodstock planning software integrated with the company’s proprietary financial models.
 Note that this plan is based on an approximate two-rotation (i.e. 60 years) planning cycle, and uses the very latest available mapping and yield projection data to test for sustainable production levels.

-- An annual survey of the Forest Health of the company's forests was completed in June 2019 by SPS Biosecurity Ltd. The major findings from the 2020 survey were that several parts of the forest appear to be deficient in nitrogen, the presence of significant possum damage in Nobleburn forest, and the presence of goat damage in young trees in the Silverpeaks.
-Further incursions of Red Needle Cast were discovered some distance from the initial find in 2017, and unfortunately it appears that the disease is now well established in Otago.
-To date it seems unlikely to become a major health issue for our forests, but we will continue monitoring.
+- An annual survey of the Forest Health of the company's forests was completed in September 2020 by SPS Biosecurity Ltd. The major findings from the 2020 survey were that several parts of the forest appear to be deficient in nitrogen, the presence of significant possum damage in Nobleburn forest, and the presence of goat damage in young trees in the Silverpeaks.
+Further incursions of Red Needle Cast were discovered some distance from the initial find in 2017, and unfortunately, it appears that the disease is now well established in Otago.
+To date, it seems unlikely to become a major health issue for our forests, but we will continue monitoring.
 No other significant issues have been discovered to date.